UT Tyler College of Business and Technology

 MBA Additional Admission Requirements

 - After reviewing all credentials (official transcripts, GMAT score, other relevant information), the coordinator of graduate programs and the College of Business and Technology Graduate Policy Committee will determine if the student may be accepted into the MBA program.
 An advising schedule will be prepared by the graduate programs coordinator with the student.
-A letter will then be sent, notifying official acceptance into the MBA program.
-Acceptance must occur prior to enrollment beyond nine semester credit hours including any transfer credit.
+An email will then be sent, notifying official acceptance into the MBA program.
+Full acceptance must occur prior to enrollment beyond nine semester credit hours including any transfer credit.

-- Computer and statistical literacy must be demonstrated by completing an undergraduate course in each description or other evidence of competency.
+- Statistical literacy must be demonstrated by completing an undergraduate course or other evidence of competency.
 All equivalent methods of satisfying subject area requirements must be approved by the coordinator of graduate programs.
-Students with undergraduate majors in business may be exempt from most or all of the leveling courses.

 - Although a student may not have completed all baccalaureate work at the time of application, a decision will be made on the strength of the student’s permanent record before the student can be enrolled as a graduate student in business.